 If you have had enough of pine needles in your house or in your car, or if you find it difficult to dispose of the tree after Christmas, consider using a living Christmas tree.

 The Banksia Nutans is native to the south west of Western Australia growing mostly in scrubland and woodland with sandy or gravely soil.
-This makes it a good plant for growing in the Gold Coast sandy dunes areas like Broadbeach.
+This makes it a good plant for growing in Melbourne Coastal Gardens like Hampton and Brighton.
 Its showy red brown or orange flowers and bright green new fruits would make it a great pot plant in any climate.

 Another important advantage of the living Christmas tree is that it is much easier to keep moist.
-Cut Christmas trees risk drying out to the point where flammability can present a problem.
+Cut conifers risk drying out to the point where flammability can present a problem.